Terms and Conditions

 - While reasonable efforts will be taken to ensure that the network is operational, there will be disruptions and outages to the service.
 The service is provided "as is" on a best-effort basis, with the academic portions of the University's network always taking priority over Student Networking.
 The University accepts no responsibility or liability for any loss or damages suffered as a result of the use of the service.

-- Additionally, it should be carefully noted that the Information Technology Division is under no obligation to provide a connection for a student, and may refuse to do so.
-It may also terminate or suspend a connection if any of the conditions of the University's acceptable use policy are contravened or, if in the considered opinion of the Information Technology Division, that it is in the best interests of the University that a particular connection or connections be terminated or suspended.
+- Additionally, it should be carefully noted that the Information & Technology Services Division is under no obligation to provide a connection for a student, and may refuse to do so.
+It may also terminate or suspend a connection if any of the conditions of the University's acceptable use policy are contravened or, if in the considered opinion of the Information & Technology Services Division, that it is in the best interests of the University that a particular connection or connections be terminated or suspended.

 - The University provides the Student Networking service to facilitate and promote the University's core business of teaching and learning.
-The Information Technology Division is not an Internet service provider in the traditional sense, and the type of service you get from Student Networking may be somewhat different to what you'd expect from a traditional ISP.
+The Information & Technology Services Division is not an Internet service provider in the traditional sense, and the type of service you get from Student Networking may be somewhat different to what you'd expect from a traditional ISP.

 - Support for the Student Networking service is only provided during official University terms; whilst the service may operate outside these times, you cannot assume this to be the case and should not expect any form of support.